 :before/:after and content

-This is a test of the vital content declaration that combines with the :before and :after pseudo-classes.
+This is a test of the vital content declaration that should be used in :before and :after pseudo-classes.

 This paragraph serves for kind of making our counter(test) a global across this page, instead of a local in every <td> below.
 (OK, I’m borrowing JavaScript terminology to describe a CSS concept, but I find this explanation quite complicated, and I generally don’t repeat stuff that I don’t understand perfectly.
 Read it for yourself if you really want to know exactly what is going on.)